Questions About TBB

 "Thinking Beyond Borders (TBB) reserves the right to cancel, alter, reschedule or amend any or all programs offered at any time.
 If a program is cancelled by TBB prior to departure, TBB will refund all payments made by the applicant.
 If a program is cancelled by TBB once it has begun, a portion of the applicants' total payments will be refunded.
 Once you have accepted admission, cancellation by you results in a penalty.
 If you cancel your enrollment up to ninety (90) days before the starting date of your program, you forfeit 35% of the total tuition.
 If you cancel your enrollment between eighty-nine (89) to sixty (60) days before the starting date of your program, you forfeit 50% of the total tuition.
 If you cancel your enrollment less than sixty (60) days prior to the starting date of your program, you forfeit 100% of your total tuition."
 Extra cancellation insurance can be purchased.

 Our application process is thorough and specific to ensure Thinking Beyond Borders is the right program for you.
 The process begins when a student completes and submits the TBB application available on the website.
-TBB will then send reference forms to the academic and community references designated by the applicant.
-Once you submit your application, you will be invitedto schedule a phone or video chat interview.
+Once you submit your application, you will be invited to schedule a phone or video chat interview.
 A TBB staff member will interview you and your parent or guardian.
-After we receive your references our admissions committee will review your application.
-Offers of admission will be made within three weeks of completing the interview and receiving all application materials.
+After we complete your interviews, our admissions committee will review your application.
+Offers of admission will be made within three weeks of completing the interviews.
 You will then have two weeks to reserve your space in the program with a $500 deposit and the completion of your enrollment paperwork in your online myTBB profile.
 TBB uses a rolling admission process.
 Therefore, students interested in participating in a TBB program are strongly encouraged to apply early.

 Yes, any student is eligible who is between 17 and 20 years old and has not passed more than one academic year between high school graduation and enrollment in a TBB program.